canonical/operator-workflows/README.md

 The following workflows are available:

 * test: executes the default tox targets defined in the `tox.ini` file and generates a plain text report.
+This requires the `lint`, `unit`, `static` and `coverage-report` `tox` environments to be included in the tox defaults.

 * comment: Posts the content of the artifact specified as a comment in a PR.
 It needs to be triggered from a PR triggered workflow.

-* integration_test: Builds the existing Dockerfiles, if any, and executes the integration test target defined in the `tox.ini` file.
+* integration_test: Builds the existing Dockerfiles, if any, and executes the `integration` test target defined in the `tox.ini` file.
 The following parameters are available for this workflow:

 | Name | Type | Default | Description |
 |--------------------|----------|--------------------|-------------------|